 Whole Wheat Flour

 The name says it all.
-When making wheat flour, the entire wheat kernel is separated into three parts, milled, and added together.
-It has a high protein and fiber content.
-Because of the high protein and fiber content, this can be used in recipes where the desired result is a bit heavier.
+When making whole wheat flour, the wheat kernel is separated into three parts, milled, and added together, giving it a high protein and fiber content.
+Because of this, whole wheat can be used in recipes where the desired result is a bit heavier, such as breads.
 Whole wheat flour should be kept in the fridge and does not have a shelf life that is quite as long as bleached white flour.

 Rice Flour and Almond Flour

 Rice flour is high in protein and it can be used for baking things like cookies and dumplings.
 You can purchase either white rice flour or brown rice flour.
 Brown rice flour has more fiber and has a bit of a grainier texture than white rice flour.
-Almond flour is another popular gluten-free option This flour is finely milled, which makes it a great option for use in baked goods.
+Almond flour is another popular gluten-free option, as it is finely milled, making it a great option for use in baked goods.
 There are quite a few gluten-free flours on the market.
 As with all flours, each one will produce slightly different results.